jjaw89/fall-2024-smash-melee-top-8-prediction/README.md

 # fall-2024-smash-melee-top-8-prediction

-database is named melee_player_database.db and lives in the data folder
+The data for this project will be /data/melee_player_database.db and we ignore it in the .gitignore file.